ntxn/Docker-Kubernetes-Bootcamp/README.md

 kubectl apply -f client-pod.yaml
 ```

 In the browser, visit `localhost:31515`, we'll see the React app renders.
-(If use minikube, replace localhost with minikube ip address)
+(If use minikube, replace localhost with the Virtual Machine IP address that minikube created)

 <img src="screenshots/kubernetes-17.png" width=450>